Lloyd's Weekly Newspaper: Later years

+Revamp

 In 1889, Lloyd hatched a plan to revamp the paper.
 Its format had changed little since 1843.
 It had become feasible to leaven the text with line drawings as well as to print a longer paper without going broke.
 A delay in delivery of new printing presses (Richard Hoe had died in 1886) gave Lloyd a great deal of anxiety and he fell ill, probably from a heart attack.

 After a month or two convalescing, Lloyd returned to work.
 The plan was close to fruition in early 1890 when he again fell ill.
 This time he did not recover and he died on 8 April 1890, barely a month before the new-style Lloyd’s Weekly was ready to run.

+After Lloyd's death

 Catling retired in 1906 and was succeeded by Robert Donald, who was already editor of the Daily Chronicle.
 He continued until 1918 when Lloyd George bought out both Lloyd papers following the debacle over the Chronicle’s support for his adversary, Sir Frederick Maurice.

 After the takeover, Lloyd’s Weekly ceased to prosper.
 Its second editor from 1924 was Ernest Perris, who was also editor of the Chronicle.
 That did well under the new ownership, so it may be that steering two newspapers to success proved too much for him.
 The name had already been changed from Lloyd’s Weekly Newspaper to Lloyd’s Weekly News in 1902 and to Lloyd’s Sunday News in 1918.
 Lloyd’s was dropped in 1924.

 By the time of the 1929 financial crash, the two papers were enmeshed in a corporate muddle created by two further changes of ownership.
 The Cadbury family gave the Daily Chronicle an extended half-life in the News Chronicle until 1960.
 The Sunday News's potential saviour, the popular writer Edgar Wallace, failed to make a go of it in 1930.

-It folded in 1931 when Allied Newspapers bought the title and merged it into the Sunday Graphic.
+The paper folded in 1931 when Allied Newspapers bought the title and merged it into the Sunday Graphic.

-In its heyday, Lloyd's Weekly had been so popular that the music hall artiste, Mathilda Wood, changed her name to Marie Lloyd “because everyone’s heard of Lloyd’s”.